 A good vet can really help you with saying goodbye to your dog, by providing a professional understanding presence, with guidance and empathy.

 Research End of Life Options Today

 I recommend setting aside some time, before your dog is sick or old, and researching services available in your area if you think this is something you’ll want to do when the time comes.
 I did my research online but you can also get referrals from your regular vet.

 Take your time to do your grieving, but not too much.
-As devastating as it was (and still is) to lose Rex, the number one thing that brought me comfort was to adopt another dog who needed me.
+As devastating as it was (and still is) to lose Rex, the one thing that brought me comfort was adopting another dog who needed me.
 After Rex’s passing, I ran across Big Duke’s picture on a shelter website and his resemblance to Rex was uncanny.

 Saying goodbye to your dog creates the beginning of space in your life for another dog.
 Letting go of Rex allowed me to save Big Duke from a high-kill shelter.
 I felt like it was Rex’s way of letting me know that it was time to turn my grief into something positive.
 Saying goodbye to Rex allowed me to say hello to Big Duke, and saving a life has helped me to heal.

 Saying goodbye to your dog is a process, and it can take a long time.
 But at some point the healing can begin, and this is when many people begin to start thinking about opening their home and heart to another dog.